Dean Evason

-Dean Clement Evason (born August 22, 1964) is a Canadian professional ice hockey coach and former player.
-He is the current head coach for the Minnesota Wild of the National Hockey League (NHL).
-Evason was selected by the Washington Capitals in the fifth round (89th overall) of the 1982 NHL Entry Draft.
+Dean Clement Evason (born August 22, 1964) is a Canadian professional ice hockey coach and former player who is the head coach for the Columbus Blue Jackets of the National Hockey League (NHL).
+He previously served as head coach of the Minnesota Wild.
+Evason was selected by the Washington Capitals in the fifth round (89th overall) of the 1982 NHL entry draft.
 Evason was born in Flin Flon, Manitoba, but grew up in Brandon, Manitoba.

 Playing career

-Selected by the Capitals in the 1982 NHL Entry Draft, Evason played in the NHL from 1983 to 1996 for the Capitals, Hartford Whalers, San Jose Sharks, Dallas Stars, and Calgary Flames.
-He was most successful as a member of the Hartford Whalers, where he compiled career highs with the team with 87 goals and 165 assists for a total of 261 points.
-Evason was a 20-goal scorer twice with Hartford, and was well known for his ability to get the puck to other players for goals during difficult situations on the ice.
+Selected by the Capitals in the 1982 NHL entry draft, Evason played in the NHL from 1983 to 1996 for the Capitals, Hartford Whalers, San Jose Sharks, Dallas Stars, and Calgary Flames.
+He was most successful as a member of the Hartford Whalers, where he compiled career highs with the team with 87 goals and 165 assists for 261 points.
+Evason was a 20-goal scorer twice with Hartford and was well known for his ability to get the puck to other players for goals during difficult situations on the ice.

 Evason also played in Switzerland, for the Canadian National Team, and in the German Hockey League before retiring as an active player.
 In 803 NHL games, playing primarily as a defensive-minded forward, he had 139 goals and 233 assists.

 International play

-Evason first played for Canada at the 1984 World Junior Ice Hockey Championships while in the midst of a terrific campaign for the Kamloops Junior Oilers.
+Evason first played for Canada at the 1984 World Junior Ice Hockey Championships while during a terrific campaign for the Kamloops Junior Oilers.
 His selection to the squad was somewhat of a surprise, but he proved to be a productive player, recording six goals and nine points in seven games for the fourth-place Canadian squad.
 The Canadians narrowly missed out on a medal to the third-place Czechoslovakian team, losing 6-4 in their match against them that decided the medals.
 It would be thirteen additional years before Evason was again selected to represent his country.

 His final opportunity occurred in 1997 when Canadian national team coach Andy Murray offered him a spot on the roster and the captaincy in exchange for playing a full season for the national team, which was then together for ten months per year.
-Evason was the only non-NHL player on the Canadian roster that went on to win their first World Championships in three years, beating Sweden in the finals, while scoring two goals and adding three assists during the tournament.
+Evason was the only non-NHL player on the Canadian roster that won their first World Championships in three years, beating Sweden in the finals, scoring two goals and adding three assists during the tournament.